jooy2/vitepress-sidebar/README.md

 - Default: `false`

 If the value is `true`, also include the top-level path `index.md` file in the sidebar menu.
 (If the file does not exist, it is ignored.)

+### `convertSameNameSubFileToGroupIndexPage`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, then if a subfile with the same name as the folder exists, a link will be created in the folder to navigate to that file, and the file will not be displayed in the child item.

 ## Contribute